gornyyvladimir/react-float-tooltip/README.md

 | style          | Object        |         | false      | style for children wrapper component                  |

 ## Development

-Local development is broken into two parts (ideally using two tabs).

 First, run rollup to watch your `src/` module and automatically recompile it into `dist/` whenever you make changes.